guojingyu/guojingyu.github.io/_posts/2017-12-30-De_Novo_Assembly.md

 ---

 ### tl;dr
-DNA De Novo Assembly is such a problem that can be resolved by finding a Euler path in a [de Bruijn graph](https://en.wikipedia.org/wiki/De_Bruijn_graph) with each edge representing a set of short sequences of DNA.
+DNA De Novo Assembly is a problem that can be resolved by finding a Euler path in a [de Bruijn graph](https://en.wikipedia.org/wiki/De_Bruijn_graph) with each edge representing a set of short sequences of DNA.
 An implementation of de Bruijn Graph based DNA De Novo Assembly method is as [here](https://github.com/guojingyu/DeNovoAssembly).

 ### Background
 In the most obvious way, a piece of DNA in computer can be represented as a sequence of ordered chars that are comprised of 4 different chars “A”, “T”, “C”, and “G” representing four different types of nucleotides (the base group of each type are adenine, thymine, cytosine, and guanine).
 The sequence can be as long as many millions of chars (nucleotides) for a typical human chromosome, or in many other species.
 The genetic information that are carried by genes and other functional/structural sequences as sections on this string in a largely sequential way.